Skip to main content

 F-1 student to F-2 dependent

-To change from a student to a dependent status, your F-1 spouse must be in the United States in valid F-1 status at the time you are requesting this change.
+To change from a student to a dependent status, your F-1 spouse must be in the United States in valid F-1 status at the time you request this change.

 View guidelines.